Arjun-Durai/bouncing-paddle-ball-1/README.md

 # bouncing-paddle-ball-1
 bounce the ball with the paddle and get the highest score as you can!!
+(part 2 coming soon!!!!)